irenicaa/repos-checker/cmd/repos-checker/README.md

 # repos-checker

 The utility for checking that repo mirrors are up to date.
-Config of sources is described in an external file in JSON.
-(For details about its format, see the `README.md` file at the root of the project.)
+Config of sources is described in an external file in JSON (see below).

 ## Usage